-All of the requirements for regional and super regionals plus:
+All of the requirements for regional plus:

 - National championship site must use a six-foot, non-collapsible outfield fence. - Foul poles must extend vertically upward at the point it intersects the home-run fence.
 The color of the foul pole should be white or optic orange.